 Tuesday, 12 January 2021

-Changes to UKCA certification and marking will soon begin to affect companies who sell product within, or import product into the UK.
+Changes to UKCA Marking and UKEX certification requirements will soon begin to affect companies who place products on the market in the UK.

-The current CMP ATEX certificates are held within an EU27 country and remain valid in the UK for 12 months from 01 January 2021.
-Meanwhile, UK Approved Bodies have been unable to issue UKCA certificates prior to this date.
+The current CMP ATEX Ex certificates remain valid for use in the UK for 12 months from 01 January 2021.
+Meanwhile, UK Conformity Assessment Bodies have been unable to issue UKEX certificates prior to this date due to delays in clear government guidance.

-Having discussed the situation with the Notified Body CML (Certification Management Limited), we will begin to put new UKCA certificates in place, from this month (January 2021).
+Having discussed the situation with the Conformity Assessment Body CML (Certification Management Limited), we will begin to put new UKEX certificates in place, from this month (January 2021).
 These certificates will be issued well in advance of the 2022 deadline.

 CMP is strongly positioned to absorb and react to the latest guidance as it is discussed then published.
-Jonathan Hichens, CMP’s Lead Certification Engineer, is a current and active member of the committee ‘L/6/10 IECEx National Committee of the United Kingdom and ATEX UK Notified Body Group‘ with what were the UK ATEX Notified Bodies, and now are UK “Approved Bodies” for UKCA certification – and meets with them regularly.
+Jonathan Hichens, CMP’s Lead Certification Engineer, is a current and active member of the committee ‘L/6/10 IECEx National Committee of the United Kingdom and ATEX UK Notified Body Group‘ with what were the UK ATEX Notified Bodies, and now are UK “Conformity Assessment Bodies” for UKCA Marking and UKEX certification – and meet with them regularly.

-The subject of UKCA Certification has been discussed in detail with members of BEIS (UK Government Department for Business, Energy & Industrial Strategy) who look to the Committee for guidance.
+The subject of UKCA Marking and UKEX Certification has been discussed in detail with members of BEIS (UK Government Department for Business, Energy & Industrial Strategy) who look to the Committee for guidance.

 Key points to note are: